DoctorWkt/acwj/20_Char_Str_Literals/Readme.md

 characters inside them.
 But there was some work done on the code generator, too.

-In the next part of our compiler writing journey,
+In the next part of our compiler writing journey, we'll add some more binary operators to the language that the compiler recognises.
-I don't know what I'm doing next.
-Stay tuned!